 Molokini Crater – Maui Hawaii

-The Four Winds II has been operating snorkel tours to Molokini for over 30 years.
-The beautiful clear blue water and incredible marine life provides you with the best snorkeling on Maui and an unbelievable experience.
+The Four Winds II has been operating snorkel tours to Molokini Crater for over 30 years.
+The beautiful clear blue water and incredible marine life provides you with the best snorkeling on Maui, and an unbelievable experience.
+One can easily understand why it is one of the “must see” things to do while visiting Maui.

 Molokini: A Unique Snorkel Experience